wisskirchenj/gateway/README.md

 02.07.23 First functional complete version, where user registration is persisted by this Gateway app (rudimentary frontend still to come up), while the connected (by redirect-uri) Spring authorization server uses this info via the Postgres-service to authenticate OIDC-login requests.

+09.12.23 Migrated project to use new 2023.0.0 Spring Cloud Gateway Mvc together with Spring Boot 3.2.
+Migration effort mainly was
+- rewriting the GatewayConfig,
+- adapt the WebSecurityConfig from Webflux to Mvc and
+- replacing the `WebTestClient` with `MockMvc` in the integration tests.

+Faced problems were some CGLIB inconsistency with Spring framework 6.1, that prevented the use of @MockBean in test-AOT as well as some proxy generation in processAOT steps.
+Also I ended up disabling Spring Boot Devtools as they prevented stable application startup.